International Investigators Pte Ltd respects your privacy. Your details remain discreet and confidential at all times.

 In Singapore, infidelity is not a criminal offence, but it carries considerable weight in divorce proceedings.
 It can serve as a ground for divorce and possibly indirectly influence the division of assets and child custody.
 Therefore, while the law doesn’t penalise extramarital affairs, the repercussions can be significant in family law.

 If you are starting to develop doubts with your partner, try to have open communication lines between you two.
 Try to express your concerns and listen.
-However, if you see signs of infidelity, you may also try to speak with a private investigator to seek answers and find information.
+However, if you notice signs of infidelity and highly suspect that you won’t be able to catch your cheating spouse in Singapore on your own, you may also try to speak with a top private investigator in Singapore to seek answers and find information.

 In the end, while laws and societal norms provide a framework, the health and longevity of a relationship often depend on the actions and choices of the individuals involved.
 It’s a gentle reminder to us all to cherish and take care of our relationships, recognising their value not just legally or socially but, more importantly, emotionally and personally.